What are the benefits of a healthy lifestyle is something we all need to fully understand.

 - Vary your exercises.
 This helps prevent boredom but also increases the benefits by working out different muscle groups.
 If you really enjoy a particular exercise, such as running, try varying the speed or distance.
 For a different challenge try changing your route for one with more hills or less.
 Changing it up keeps your body guessing therefore keeps you getting the most out of your workout.

 - Make it a habit.
 By regularly exercising you are creating a habit even if you find it difficult at first.
 I can certainly attest to this as I never thought of myself as a runner.
 My husband went with me a few times and coached me with breathing techniques and before I knew it I found myself enjoying it.
 It didn’t take long before I found it easier and I actually look forward to my daily runs now.
 I have also found that I really miss it on days that I am unable to run due to injury or sickness.
 Thank goodness those days are rare.

-What Are The Benefits Of A Healthy Lifestyle was something I did not fully understand until recently.
+What Is The Benefits Of A Healthy Lifestyle was something I did not fully understand until recently.

 A healthy lifestyle allows us to become the best version of ourselves.

 It allows us to be the healthiest version of ourselves we can be and can help ensure not only our longevity but the good health to enjoy it.

 The earlier in life we begin making healthy lifestyle choices the greater the benefits will be but we can certainly benefit by beginning at any age.